cdevshub/afero-devdocs/docs/LinuxSDK-PotencoSAMA5D2App.md

 ## Prerequisites

-- You have completed the instructions for building the Atmel SAMA5D2 based Potenco project, contained in the section [Build the Potenco OS Image](../LinuxSDK-PotencoSAMA5D2#bldpotosimage).
+- You have completed the instructions for building the Atmel SAMA5D2 based Potenco project, contained in the section [Build the SAMA5D2 OS Image](../LinuxSDK-PotencoSAMA5D2#build-the-sama5d2-linux-os-image).
 - You have named the directory in which the Potenco project exists as “`sama5/src_afero`” and placed it in your home directory.
 If you choose to use a different path or directory name, you must adjust the instructions below accordingly.
 - You must have at least 64GB of disk space and 4GB of memory in your Ubuntu 16.04 system to successfully build the Potenco image.